Omicron Kappa Upsilon: History

-Symbols and traditions
+Symbols

 Lilac is the traditional symbol of dentistry.
-It features prominently on graduation stoles for students and faculty within the field, and is used as the primary color for ΟΚΥ materials and publications.
-The official colors of the society are Navy blue and gold, using Lilac trim.
+It features prominently on graduation stoles for students and faculty within the field, and is used as the primary color for Omicron Kappa Upsilon materials and publications.
+The official colors of the society are Navy blue and gold, with Lilac trim.

-The official key of the society is a monogram of the letters of the name of the society, Ο, Κ and Υ, superimposed on a larger, stylized Sigma (Σ) which represents the word Conservation, in Greek.
+Omicron Kappa Upsilon's key is a monogram of its Greek letters "ΟΚΥ", superimposed on a larger, stylized Sigma (Σ) which represents the word conservation, in Greek.

 Chapters

-Chapters of Omicron Kappa Upsilon include the following.
-Active chapters noted in bold, inactive chapters noted in italics.
+Omicron Kappa Upsilon has chartered 72 chapters in the United States and Canada, with 59 active chapters and 13 inactive chapters that ceased operations when their host dental schools closed.